charleneweiss/charleneweiss.github.io/index.md

 <span style="color:gray">April 25</span>: I am now a postdoctoral researcher at *University of Amsterdam* funded by the [DAAD](https://www.daad.de/en/).

-<span style="color:gray">Oct 24</span>: I have taken on a substitute professorship for Geometry at *Otto von Guericke University Magdeburg, Germany*.
+<span style="color:gray">Oct 24</span>: I have taken on an interim professorship for Geometry at *Otto von Guericke University Magdeburg, Germany*.

 ## Travel & Talks